Don't ask, don't tell: Discharges under DADT

 After the policy was introduced in 1993, the military discharged over 13,000 troops from the military under DADT.
 The number of discharges per fiscal year under DADT dropped sharply after the September 11 attacks and remained comparatively low through to the repeal.
 Discharges exceeded 600 every year until 2009.

 State-based gay and lesbian military veteran laws

 In November 2019, both Rhode Island and New York State signed into law and implemented restoring military benefits to gay and lesbian military veterans.
-An estimated approximately 100,000 individuals were affected by the "don't ask don't tell policy" (since it was repealed in September 2011).
+It is estimated that approximately 100,000 individuals were discharged between the beginning of World War II and the repeal of the Don't Ask Don't Tell policy in September 2011.